Handling Your Own Case

 Divorce requires very specific paperwork to be filled out and submitted.
 You need to be able to obtain financial records, income information, tax papers and other documents from both parties.
 However, the situation can get complicated if your spouse’s attorney refuses to divulge that information.
 If you had an attorney, he or she could file a Motion to Compel, which asks the court to order the opposing party to take some action — most often dealing with discovery disputes.

 Without having all the necessary information, it will be tricky to complete the forms and can cost you valuable planning time.
-Furthermore, if you believe your spouse may have hidden assets or income, it is nearly impossible to report it on your own.
+Furthermore, if you believe your spouse hid assets or income, it is nearly impossible to report it on your own.
 This is where an experienced attorney can help you!

 Preparing for Trial

 If your case ends up going to trial, it is imperative to have a lawyer to support you.
 Preparing for a trial requires extensive planning, forethought and experience, especially when it comes to guessing the opponent’s actions.
 If you represent yourself, you will need to know what briefs are, how to examine and cross-examine witnesses, the rules of evidence, and how to deliver opening and closing arguments.
 If you are not well-versed, a lack of experience can negatively effect your case.
 Don’t let your spouse have the upper hand!

 Even if you are lucky enough to reach an agreement with your spouse, you want to make sure you don’t agree to unfavorable terms in your divorce agreement.
 If your spouse has an attorney, he or she will already have the upper hand.
 Don’t get cheated out of your fair share of assets and money because you are not as knowledgeable about legal language as your spouse’s attorney!